-Small Group Activity: At your table, discuss ways you could educate the Judge and support Joe.
+Small Group Activity: In your small group, discuss ways you could educate the Judge and support Joe.

 - What information can you provide to educate the Judge and advocate for your patient to remain on buprenorphine? - In addition to prescribing medication, how can you support Joe in meeting his goals for recovery?